hasier-inan/collection-items/README.md

 ```

 Selecting a category in the menu will list all items that belong to that category.
 Otherwise all items will be listed.

+Other properties:
+- defaultCategory: Category id that will be displayed when full collection is accessed.
+Undefined by default, it will load the entire collection in this case.
+- onItemClick: Callback function with clicked item.
+- onCategorySelect: Callback function with selected category.
+- enableBreadcrumb: It will include a breadcumb above the collection items with selected category and home button.
+True by default.
+- displayFullCollection: It will display the entire collection when no category is selected.
+True by default.